playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-consistent-by-design/index.md

 >
 > If you want to learn more in-depth information about async components in React, [our React Suspense and Async Rendering guide covers everything you'd need to know.](/posts/what-is-react-suspense-and-async-rendering)

+This ability to `await` in a component at all was only enabled by the React's past decisions:

+- The VDOM to represent state on the server rather than relying on a browser's DOM
+- Fiber's ability to pause, halt, error and

 ## Sending data to the server

 Async components may have solved the problem of data going from the server to the client, but it only solved it in one way.